TensLoRA: Tensor Alternatives for Low-Rank Adaptation: Conclusion

 \section{Conclusion}

 In this work, we introduced \textit{TensLoRA}, a unified framework that generalizes low-rank adaptation into tensor-based formulations.
 By systematically aggregating LoRA updates into higher-order tensors and applying Tucker factorization, we highlighted a wide spectrum of possible adaptations that extend and encompass prior approaches.
 Our experiments show that adaptations do not perform equivalently, suggesting that redundancy across modes is not uniform.
 In particular, aggregating over the attention heads dimension appears less efficient than the other dimensions (attention projection and depth of the model).
-Although LoRA remains difficult to outperform with drastically fewer parameters, our analysis highlights promising tensor structures for future exploration.
+Although LoRA remains difficult to outperform with drastically fewer parameters, our analysis highlights promising tensor structures for future exploration, with some outperforming LoRA in similar parameter budgets.

-Future research should further investigate rank allocation strategies, notably ablation studies over different dimensions, explore alternative factorizations (CP, Tensor-Train), and extend the framework to other modules, such as output projections or the MLP layers.
+Future research should investigate more thorough rank allocation strategies, notably via ablation studies across different dimensions, explore alternative factorizations (CP, Tensor-Train), and extend the framework to other modules, such as output projections and MLP layers.
 Additionally, we suggest that TensLoRA may serve as a tool for interpretability, enabling the analysis of redundancies across modes and the identification of critical components in Transformers.